- What is Dry Needling?

 What qualifications do I need to take the Dry Needling course and what previous experience is essential?

 KinetaCore requires a minimum of six months of experience treating patients while licensed.
-For physical therapists in Colorado, there is a requirement of a minimum of two years of clinical experience before registering for the Level 1 FDN course.
-For other physical therapists in the United States, please consult your state’s current scope of practice.
+To see if your state requires a longer amount of time, please consult your state’s current scope of practice.

 Please note, this course is not written for ATC, PTA or OT.
 Acupuncturists may seek permission from KinetaCore with a professional referral.
 Please email us at Education@KinetaCore.com for details.